-Earlier in her career she has perform as both an independent artist and a professional bassist in support of various blues, pop, and soul artists.
+Throughout her career she has also performed as a professional bassist in support of other blues, pop, and soul artists.
 Some of the highlights of her career are opening for B.B.
-King with Murali Coryell - son of the late Larry Coryell, playing the Chicago Blues Festival twice in 2010 with Denmark recording artist Quintus McCormick and in 2013 with Khalif "Wailin'" Walter, and playing Detroit Blues Festival at Chene Park Amphitheater (Aretha Franklin Park) in for the 2009.
-During her time in Chicago 2010-2013, she routinely performed at the world famous Buddy Guy's Legends, Kingston Mines, and B.L.U.E.S.
-She has also toured with Murali Coryell, Laura Rain and the Caesars, Quintus McCormick and Alligator recording artists Maurice John Vaughn, Toronzo Cannon.
+King with Murali Coryell (son of the late Larry Coryell), The Chicago Blues Festival (2010 & 2013) with Delmark Records recording artist Quintus McCormick and Khalif "Wailin'" Walter, and playing Detroit Blues Festival (2009) at Chene Park Amphitheater (Aretha Franklin Park).
+During her time in Chicago 2010-2013, she routinely performed at the world famous Buddy Guy's Legends, Kingston Mines, and B.L.U.E.S. on Halsted.
+She has also toured with Murali Coryell, Laura Rain and the Caesars, and Alligator Records recording artists Maurice John Vaughn & Toronzo Cannon.

 Gwenyth grew up in a musical family consisting of a father who is a conductor, composer, educator, and performer, a brother who is a well-known drummer and a mother and grandmothers who are pianists.
 Growing up she was exposed to jazz, classical, rock, oldies, R&B....